supreeth1816/supreeth1816/README.md

 <h5 align="center">
-I'm a Mobile app developer, UX designer and cloud  enthusiast.
-I'm in 3rd year of study pursuing BTech(IT) at VIT, Vellore. <br /> I am currently focusing on enhancing my technical skills.
+I'm a UX/UI designer and app developer.
+I'm in 4th year of study pursuing BTech(IT) at VIT, Vellore. <br /> I am currently focusing on enhancing my technical skills.

  <br /> <br />